Universality properties of forcing: Good ultrafilters and saturation

 \section{Good ultrafilters and saturation}

 Boolean-valued structures can be quotiented by an ultrafilter to recover a standard Tarski structure.
-This section is focused on how the combinatorial properties of the ultrafiter affect the model-theoretic properties of the quotient.
+This section is focused on how the combinatorial properties of the ultrafilter affect the model-theoretic properties of the quotient.

 \begin{definition} Let $\bool{B}$ be a Boolean algebra and $\mathfrak{M}$ a $\bool{B}$-valued structure for $L$.
 Given an ultrafilter $U$ on $\bool{B}$, the \emph{quotient} of $\mathfrak{M}$ by $U$ is the $L$-structure $\mathfrak{M}/U$ defined as follows: \begin{itemize} \item its domain is $M/U=\bp{\qp{\tau}_U : \tau\in M}$, where $\qp{\tau}_U=\bp{\sigma\in M : \Qp{\tau=\sigma}^\mathfrak{M}\in U}$; \item if $R\in L$ is an $n$-ary relation symbol, then